Oklahoma State Cowboys football: Logos and uniforms

+On May 10, 2023, the official Oklahoma State Football Twitter (or X.com) account released a video post touting new uniforms.
+A joint Nike, Inc. - Oklahoma State Football media release accompanied the post.
+The uniforms combine cutting edge Nike F.U.S.E technology with a 1980s OSU aesthetic.
+The uniforms use 1980s striping, a variety of logos, and a modern "Wild West" typography developed internally by Oklahoma State in 2019 called Cimarron.
+This is the Cowboy's latest uniform update, with the last one being in 2016.

 Past uniforms

 Paddle people

-The student section has a tradition of hitting orange paddles on the sideline wall at home games.
+The student section has a tradition of hitting orange paddles on the sideline and end zone walls at home games.
 This tradition apparently started in the early 1990s, and has since become an official group within the university.
 The orange paddles have the word "pokes" in bold letters written on them.